arangodb/example-datasets/README.md

 Countries
 =========

-The Countries directory contains a list of contries with wikipedia links.
+The Countries directory contains a list of countries with wikipedia links.
 There are 241 contries.

     "id","code","name","continent","wikipedia_link","keywords"